QpoX/acidic/README.md

 # acidic
-Acidic is an OpenSource rebuild og Basic
+Acidic is an OpenSource rebuild of Basic